wgehner/remote_docker/README.md

 5. You likely don't want Docker daemon running as root, so you should fix that.

 5. Get a DNS name (PSA: not from go-daddy ).
-Point your DNS to your CDN (ex: cdn77, keyCDN ).
+Point your DNS to your CDN (ex: cdn77 ).
 Point your CDN to your IP address/port.
 NEVER expose your host IP to www via DNS.

 5. Optional, for hardcore programmers only: setup cloud IDE (ex codeanywhere)   as SFTP to the host.
 Edit the vol code in host (that is mounted to docker container).